-We're a 100% volunteer group whose "paid jobs" vary from landscaping, public service, business owners, paid firemen from other towns, teaching, banking, and many other careers.
+We're a 100% volunteer group whose "paid jobs" vary from landscaping, public service, paid firemen from other towns, teaching, banking, and many other careers.
 We have a common goal: serve the 7,500 citizens of Fanwood at any time of day or night.

 We also provide mutual aid to the other communities of Union County.